Hicksville Brownfield Opportunity Area Programs

 Please stay tuned for future updates about this project, including another future community workshop.

-Southeast Hicksville BOA Step II
+Project II: Southeast Hicksville BOA Step II

 The Town of Oyster Bay received a BOA grant from the New York State Department of State (NYSDOS) in cooperation with the New York State Department of Environmental Conservation (NYSDEC) which focused on the southeastern area of Hicksville.
 The funding was made available under the NYS Superfund/Brownfield Law of 2003.
 The Town worked with an engineering firm to prepare the BOA Step I Study, which was accepted by the NYSDOS in November 2008.